Pradeep0997/Melodia-Music-Straming-spotify/README.md

 Integrated the audio streaming feature.

 Structured the project for scalability.
+---

-Make sure to create a .env file in the server folder with your MongoDB connection URI and JWT secret.
+##Make sure to create a .env file in the server folder with your MongoDB connection URI and JWT secret.

 Example:

 MONGO_URI=your_mongodb_uri

 JWT_SECRET=your_secret

 📬 Contact

-[Your Name] – [Your Email]
+Settipalle Pradeep Reddy

 GitHub: Pradeep0997